openstack-archive/fuel-main/README.md

 - ```fuel-bootstrap-image```
   Scripts which allow us to build Ubuntu based bootstrap ramdisk on the Fuel master node in runtime.
 The status of this ramdisk is experimental.
-- ```image```
-  Scripts to build CentOS based target operating system image.
-We install this image on the Fuel slave nodes.
-This image being installed on a node provides fully functional standalone operating system. (being deprecated)
 - ```iso```
   Scripts that are used for building Fuel ISO.
 - ```mirror```